Architect-led Habitat Team Builds 5 Homes

 Although the homes necessarily share similarities to achieve efficiency, they are not identical.
 “These are simple homes, and the CAD portion of the project was primarily an effort of coordination and logistics,” Benner says.
 “As is typical, the benefits of computer-aided design and BIM are truly realized under conditions of change.
 Our production package comprised a variety of home configurations, including a three- and a four-bedroom package.
 The mix was in flux within one week of our production ‘build days,’ affecting our material quantities and destination locations.
 The powerful analysis tools allowed us the flexibility to respond to our changing production package.”

-Clearly passionate about what they do, SRC raises a considerable amount of money to cover the cost of materials and shipping for Habitat projects.
+Clearly passionate about what they do, SRC raises considerable money to cover the cost of materials and shipping for Habitat projects.
 For the five new houses and the sixth completed from the June trip, SRC raised approximately $100,000, according to Benner.
-The necessary design and other professional services that would normally require additional funds are provided pro bono by qualified SRC volunteers, and volunteers pay their own travel expenses to and from the construction site.
+The necessary design and other professional services that would typically require additional funds are provided pro bono by qualified SRC volunteers, and volunteers pay their travel expenses to and from the construction site.

 Contact me to discuss your home project goals.